neilberget/node-api-proxy/README.md

 });
 ```

---or on a web client--
+--or on a web client with jQuery--

 ```javscript
 $.get('http://api.yourwebsite.com/v3/users', function(data) {